taleen98/t00nToolkit/README.md

-this is my first toolkit, including nmap,gobuster,dirb and nikto tools.
+this is my first toolkit, which includes nmap,gobuster,dirb and nikto tools.

 ```
 [ USAGE ]